LeeoBianchi/HealpixMPI.jl/paper.md

 This is exactly the goal HEALPix was targeting, when more than two decades ago was released, quickly becoming the standard library for CMB numerical analysis.

 Not surprisingly, the cosmic microwave background is also the research context wherein `HealpixMPI.jl` concept was born.
-As mentioned before, SHTs are often the bottleneck of CMB data analysis pipelines, as the one implemented by Cosmoglobe[TOCITE] collaboration, based on the software Commander , which I contributed to with the work that led to the release of `HealpixMPI.jl`.
+As mentioned before, SHTs are often the bottleneck of CMB data analysis pipelines, as the one implemented by Cosmoglobe [@Watts_2023] collaboration, based on the software Commander [@Eriksen_2004], which I contributed to with the work that led to the release of `HealpixMPI.jl`.

 Given the significantly increasing amount of data produced by the most recent observational experiments, efficient algorithms alone are no longer enough to perform SHTs within acceptable run times and a parallel approach must be implemented.
 Moreover, in the specific case of Cosmoglobe and Commander, the goal for the next years is to be able to run a full pipeline, and thus the SHTs performed in it, on a large HPC cluster *efficiently* employing at least $10^4$ cores.